ShadiyahMangru/AWSCertifiedCloudPractitionerPrep/README.md

 - CloudTrail – track user activity and API usage
 - DynamoDB – fast and flexible NoSQL database service for any scale
 - AWS Key Management Service (KMS) – easily create and manage keys and control the use of encryption across a wide range of AWS services and in your applications.
+- AWS Shield – A managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS.

 ### Identify resources for technology support
 - Proactive Guidance via Technical Account Manager (TAM)